 How do you keep your wage costs under control?

 What are the various stages of your hiring process?

-  What new features and functionality have you added in the past year?
-What improvements do your customer's request most frequently?
+What new features and functionalities have you added in the past three years?
+What improvements have your customers requested most frequently?

-  How often is maintenance performed?
-Will my service be disrupted during maintenance and how much notice will be given of planned disruptions?
+How often do you perform software maintenance?
+Will my service be disrupted during maintenance and, if so, how much notice will you give?

-  What percentage of your customers is on the most current release of your software?
+What percentage of your customers is using the most current release of your software?

 “Sending out RFPs used to be a nightmare”

 Let’s chat about how procurement market intelligence can reduce

 Key elements for every RFP

 What should my Supply Chain Management Software RFP include?